Located along the York River, Yorktown Beach is one of Hampton Roads’ best outdoor family destinations.

 12. Yorktown Battlefield

-If you’re looking to visit the Yorktown Battlefield, you should make a stop at the Visitor Center first.
-There you can see films and exhibits and set up a guided walking tour of the battlefield!
-You can also drive through the area where you’ll see fortifications, cannons, and other historical sights.
-You will also find free parking along the way, allowing you to stop for photos!
+If you’re looking to visit the Yorktown Battlefield, you should stop at the Visitor Center first.
+You can see films and exhibits and set up a guided walking tour of the battlefield.

 13. River Cruises